docker-hy/docker-hy.github.io/exercises.md

 ## Completing ##

 When you are ready to get your credits, complete the **Final Exercise** in moodle.
 By submitting the **Final Exercise** your course ends and you will be graded.
-The **Final Exercise** is mandatory.
+The **Final Exercise** is mandatory to get credits but not to get a certificate.

 ## Part 0 ##

 ### First Exercise ###

 Before starting, over at <https://en.surveymonkey.com/r/ZLMG6HR> is a survey which is used for mapping students learning and possible experience before starting the course.
 Please fill it, my thesis depends on it.
 Theres also a survey at the end of this course.
+Both surveys can be skipped.

 ## Part 1 ##